jon-jacky/home/commonplace.md

   by hand if you want to.
 Perhaps this may even rekindle your relationship to pencil-and-paper arithmetic, seeing it anew as a quaint, outmoded thirteenth-century folk art.
 Whatever.
-The point is that the story of arithmetic, at least from a mundane practical points of view, is over.
+The point is that the story of arithmetic, at least from a mundane practical point of view, is over.
-  Now we can turun our attention to the more conceptual, theoretical aspects of this beautiful subject.
+  Now we can turn our attention to the more conceptual, theoretical aspects of this beautiful subject.
 Our goal is not utility or practicality but intellectual pleasure and understanding."